snickell/universal/README.md

 inside themselves and can adapt to be whatever program you need.
 Another way of viewing universal programs is as the personal interface layer to a network of layered agentic systems 🤢.

-Where programming language authored code is brittle, the universal program will be fluid.
+Where programming language authored code is brittle, the universal program is fluid.
 They will be personal, and they will have much higher diversity of features and interface as a result.
 Even in Linux, where diversity is highest, to some extent, every Linux desktop is kinda the same.